5umit-chandra/Spotify_most.streamed.songs-2023_EDA/README.md

    - Utilizes a downloaded custom visual named [HTML content](https://appsource.microsoft.com/en-us/product/power-bi-visuals/wa200001930?tab=overview) to showcase album art for a more visually appealing representation of the data.

 > **_Background Visualization :_**
 >*The Power BI report's backdrop is crafted from the PowerPoint [BI_background.pptx](background/BI_background.pptx).
-This enhances the report's aesthetic appeal, ensuring a polished and professional user experience.*
+This enhances the report's aesthetic appeal, ensuring a polished experience.*

 ## 🪑 **DAX Codes**
 Various DAX _(Data Analysis Expressions)_ calculations were employed.
 A few snippets include: